-- Take a picture of your child doing something silly and post on Facebook – “Love this goofball!”
+- Take a picture of your child doing something silly and post on Facebook (with their permission): “Love this goofball!”

 - Give quick winks and thumbs up for no reason.

-- Simply look at your child with a big smile – “I just like lookin’ at ya!”
+- Simply look at your child with a big smile – “I just like lookin’ at you!”

-- Make up silly but affectionate, flattering nicknames.
+- Make up silly, but affectionate and flattering, nicknames.